 In addition delegates will be provided with advice and guidance on the Foundation and Practitioner examination.

 The Change Management Foundation and Practitioner course gives delegates the opportunity to comprehensively explore current thinking on how to manage organisation change.
 Classroom sessions will introduce delegates to the foundation and practitioner level content of The Effective Change Manager's Handbook and provide an opportunity to test their understanding through practical group work and the use of sample examination papers.
 Additional evening work will be required in the form of consolidation reading and further sample examination questions.
-The evening work is an integral part of the course and delegates should expect to spend approximately two and half hours on these activities each evening.

 The course will cover the following syllabus areas: